 There are lots of popular free channels on Roku, and although that’s great, it can take a while to browse through the whole library.
 Plus, the “top free movies & TV” genre lists only the top free channels, so you’ll need to do some digging using Roku’s search function to find others.

-To give you a helping hand, we’ll list the best free Roku channels here, in no particular order, starting off with Roku’s own offering, The Roku Channel.
+We aren’t going to list all free Roku channels.
+However, to give you a helping hand finding your way, we’ll list the best free Roku channels here, in no particular order, starting off with Roku’s own offering, The Roku Channel.

 1. The Roku Channel